Motorway Closes Temporarily Due To Fog - UrduPoint

 Motorway Closes Temporarily Due To Fog

-PESHAWAR, (UrduPoint / Pakistan Point News - 20th Jan, 2024) Peshawar Motorway M1, from Peshawar to Islamabad temporarily closed along with Swat Expressway from Colonel Sher Khan to Ismailia due to fog.
+PESHAWAR, (UrduPoint / Pakistan Point News - 21st Jan, 2024) Peshawar Motorway M1, from Peshawar to Islamabad temporarily closed along with the Swat Expressway from Colonel Sher Khan to Ismailia.

 The purpose of closing the motorway is to prevent accidents and protect the life and property of the users of the motorway, said the spokesperson of the Motorway Police.
 Citizens are requested to avoid unnecessary travel during foggy hours, Spokesman Motorway Police said.